 #2 Sterling Hill Mine

 This is a pretty famous Zinc mine and yet, most families in New Jersey have never visited Sterling Hill Mine.
-It’s a historic mine that allows visitors to take a guided tour of the mine, vintage mining machinery, and to also mine for minerals.
-The experience is completely shocking because you’re not just checking out rocks, gems, and minerals, you are also diving deep into a mine.
-Beware though, the tour is about two hours long, requires a lot of walking, and can be quite chilly as the inside temperature is around 56 degrees.
+It’s a historic mine that allows visitors to take a guided tour of the mine, check out vintage mining machinery, and to mine for minerals.
+The experience is completely awe-inspiring because you’re not just checking out rocks, gems, and minerals, you are also diving deep into a mine.
+The tour is about two hours long, requires a lot of walking, and can be quite chilly as the inside temperature is around 56 degrees.
 So be sure to bring plenty of water, your walking shoes, and a jacket.

 #3 Sandy Hook Beach Abandoned World War II Site